syslog-ng/syslog-ng.github.io/doc/_admin-guide/050_The_configuration_file/006_Modules_in_syslog-ng/001_Listing_configuration_options.md

     )
     ```

-    **NOTE:** The script caches the list of the options, so if you want to
+    The script caches the list of the options, so if you want to
     rebuild the database, you have to use the -r option.
     {: .notice--primary}